 That compares to a CAPE ratio for the FTSE 100 of 12.8, with the large-cap index at 6,775, so on the face of it the FTSE 250 appears to be almost twice as “expensive” as the FTSE 100.

-However, whether or not an index is cheap or expensive depends not only on how its CAPE ratio compares to other indices, but more importantly to its own historic average.
+However, whether or not an index is cheap or expensive depends not only on how its CAPE ratio compares to other indices but, more importantly, to its own historical average.

-That’s because CAPE is expected to be “mean reverting”, which means that eventually we can expect the CAPE ratio to get back at its long-term average or “normal” value.
+That’s because CAPE is expected to be “mean reverting”, which means that eventually, we can expect the CAPE ratio to get back to its long-term average or “normal” value.